Sparse Mean Estimation in Adversarial Settings via Incremental Learning

 Almost all statistical methods rely explicitly or implicitly on certain assumptions on the distribution of the data.
-In practice, however, these assumptions are only approximately satisfied, mainly due to the presence of heavy-tailed distributions and outliers \cite{rousseeuw2011robust}.
+In practice, however, these assumptions are only approximately satisfied, mainly due to the presence of heavy-tailed distributions and adversarial corruptions \citep{rousseeuw2011robust}.
 To resolve these issues, the field of robust statistics has been developed to construct estimators that exhibit “\textit{insensitivity to small deviations from the (model) assumptions}” \cite[p.2]{huber2011robust}.
-Robust statistics has a long history with the fundamental work of John Tukey \cite{tukey1960survey, tukey1962future}, Peter Huber \cite{huber1964robust, huber1967under}, and Frank Hampel \cite{hampel1971general, hampel1974influence}.
-It has been applied across various domains, such as biology, finance, and computer science \cite{rousseeuw2011robust}.
+Robust statistics has a long history with the fundamental work of John Tukey \citep{tukey1960survey, tukey1962future}, Peter Huber \citep{huber1964robust, huber1967under}, and Frank Hampel \citep{hampel1971general, hampel1974influence}.
+It has been applied across various domains, such as biology, finance, and computer science \citep{rousseeuw2011robust}.

-Nonetheless, in high-dimensional scenarios, robust statistics contend with the \textit{curse of dimensionality} in both computational cost and sample complexity.
+Nonetheless, in high-dimensional scenarios, robust statistics contend with the \textit{curse of dimensionality}.
 Firstly, the majority of estimators in the literature demand exponential runtime with respect to data dimension.
-To resolve this problem, special attention has been devoted to \textit{algorithmic robust statistics}, which aims to design efficient algorithms for different tasks in the high-dimensional robust statistics (see the recent survey paper \cite{diakonikolas2019recent}).
+To resolve this problem, special attention has been devoted to \textit{algorithmic robust statistics}, which aims to design efficient algorithms for different tasks in the high-dimensional robust statistics (see the recent book \citep{diakonikolas2023algorithmic} and survey paper \citep{diakonikolas2019recent}).
 Secondly, generic high-dimensional robust statistical tasks are often oblivious to the intrinsic structure of the data.
 As such, they rely on overly conservative sample sizes that have an undesirable dependency on the data dimension.